Lebanese Shia Muslims: Early Islamic period

 In his book, Palestinian geographer al-Muqaddasī (c.
-966-985) notes that Shi'i Muslims were present in Qadas, Tiberias, Amman and Nablus.
-Traveling through Tyre and Tripoli in 1047, Nasir Khusraw recorded in his Safarnama that most of the residents of the two cities were Shiite Muslims.
+966-985) documented Shi'i Muslim communities in Qadas, Tiberias, Amman and Nablus.
+In the course of his travels through Tyre and Tripoli in 1047, Nasir Khusraw recorded in his Safarnama that the majority of the two cities' inhabitants were Shi'is.
 According to Ibn al-Arabi of Seville (c.
 1092–1095), the Palestinian littoral cities were home to sizable Shi'i communities.
 During his ten-year residence in Tyre, Ibn Asakir (c.
 1106–1175), noted strong opposition to his views from some of the rafida in the city, a pejorative term denoting Shiites.

 On the other hand, Tripoli was governed on the Fatimids' behalf by Banu Ammar, a Twelver Shi'i qadi dynasty who invested large sums in turning the city into a famous center for learning, until the fall of Tripoli in 1109.
 Tripoli became a reputed centre of Imami Shi'i scholarship, producing reputed scholars such as Ibn al-Barraj al-Tarabulsi (إبن البرّاج الطرابلسي, c.
 1008–1088), a student of Sharif al-Murtada and Shaykh Tusi who was appointed the judge of Tripoli in 1046, and commanded a large Shiite hinterland, where the district name 'Zanniya' still recalls the Alid esotericism of its medieval population.